-In connection with the IPO, on October 18, 2021, the Company filed a restated certificate of incorporation that authorized the issuance of 1,500,000,000 shares of Class A common stock, 250,000,000 shares of Class B common stock, and 50,000,000 shares of preferred stock at \$0.0000025 par value for each class of shares.
+In connection with the Company's initial public offering (the "IPO"), on October 18, 2021, the Company filed a restated certificate of incorporation that authorized the issuance of 1,500,000,000 shares of Class A common stock, 250,000,000 shares of Class B common stock, and 50,000,000 shares of preferred stock at \$0.0000025 par value for each class of shares.
 Common stockholders are entitled to dividends when and if declared by the board of directors.
 No dividends have been declared to date.
 The holder of each share of Class A common stock is entitled to one vote and the holder of each share of Class B common stock is entitled to ten votes.